anqueluc/DeepLearning-FakeNewsDetection/README.md

 ## Prerequisites

-To be able to train a model or to try the demo.py file you need to have Python 3 and the following packages installed : numpy, tensorflow, pandas, cPickles, keras
+To be able to train a model or to try the demo.py file you need to have Python 3 and the following packages installed :

+<b>numpy, tensorflow, pandas, cPickles, keras</b>

 ```
 apt-get install python3